This post includes affiliate links.

 Row 1: Chain 8, 1 hdc in 2nd chain from the hook, 1 hdc in each chain till the end, ch 1, turn (7 sts)

 Row 2-44: 1 hdc in BLO (back loop only) in each st till the end of the row, ch 1, turn (7 sts)

 You can shorten or elongate the brim depending on the head size; the beanie body will be made in multiples of 4 sts, so just keep that in mind.

-Row 1: you continue with the loop you were left from the brim, ch 1 and sc in the same st. Sc all around the top of the brim, spacing the sc in a way that you end up with 72 sts (multiples of 4), join at the end of the round with a sl st. Change color yarn to white during the sl st. (72 sts)
+Row 1: Continue with the loop you were left from the brim, ch 1 and sc in the same st. Sc all around the top of the brim, spacing the sc in a way that you end up with 72 sts (multiples of 4), join at the end of the round with a sl st. Drop the red yarn and change to white during the sl st. (72 sts)